Shrimp and Eggplant Curry

 Season grits to taste, but lightly, with Tabasco, a very little nutmeg, and white pepper.
 Hold in a warm place or in the top of a double boiler over simmering water.
 Peel the shrimp, rinse, and pat dry.
 Dice the bacon and sauté lightly in the skillet.
 The edges of the bacon should brown, but the bacon should not become crisp.
 Add enough peanut oil to the bacon fat in the skillet to make a layer of fat about a quarter of an inch deep.
 When quite hot, add the shrimp in an even layer.
 Turn the shrimp as they start to color, add the mushrooms, and sauté about 4 minutes.
 Turn occasionally and add the scallions.
 Add the garlic through a press and stir around.
 Then season with lemon juice, a dash or two of Tabasco, and parsley.
 Add salt and pepper to taste.
 Divide the grits among four plates.
 Spoon the shrimp over and serve immediately.

-Dilled Shrimp
+Dill Shrimp

+Bring a pound of shrimp to a short boil in a gallon of water with juice of a lemon and couple of bay leaves, 12 oz. beer, and a quarter cup of vinegar.
+No need for salt.
 Drain, cool, and peel; devein if you’re squeamish or just fastidious.
-Toss in one part mayonnaise to one part sour cream with fresh dill, horseradish (a hint!), and minced capers.
+Toss with one mayonnaise to one part sour cream, fresh dill, horseradish (a hint!), and minced capers.
 Throw in a little white pepper for a bit of bite.
+Serve over leaf greens with onion, toasted rye, pickled eggs, cucumbers and beets.

 Shrimp and Grits